El Tigre Fault: Northern

 The northern subdivision is approximately 41–46 km long.
 One estimation shows the segment begins where the fault bends to the northeast and is 41 km long.
 Another estimation places the distinction 5.5 km south of this bend resulting in the northern segment 46 km long.
 This section is more structurally complex than the central and southern sections, due to the segment's northern edge ending in a horse tail termination.
 This faulted area can be interpreted from the 1 km to 5 km separation of several disperse rupture strands.

 Central

 The central subdivision is approximately 48–53 km long.
 This area exhibits transpressive and transtensive geomorphological features.
 Sag ponds (releasing basins) form when the right lateral fault bends to the left causing the crust to extend (transtensive).
 Pressure ridges form when the right-lateral fault bends to the right causing the crust to compress (transpressive).
 A bedrock scarp with an east-facing slope shows vertical displacement along this part of the fault.
 The scarp has a slope of 18-24° and maximum height of 85 m.
-Tectonic shortening appears to have changed direction from WSW-ENE to W-E during the Pleistocene, altering the kinematics to the present transpressive/transtensive system from a mainly transcurrent one.
+Tectonic shortening appears to have changed direction from WSW-ENE to W-E during the Pleistocene, altering the kinematics to the present transpressive and transtensive system from a mainly transcurrent one.